 Dubrovnik, Mostar, Trogir, and Split: Visit these spectacularly beautiful, historic cities to explore famous archaeological sites, stroll winding medieval streets, and dine on superb regional cuisine.
 Learn the ancient and recent history of the region, and visit three UNESCO World Heritage sites.
 5-6 Days from $3,090 per person.
 Please contact ExpeditionTrips for details.

-Included: Accommodations aboard ship; meals aboard ship; services of expedition leader, historian, naturalist staff, and expert guides; port charges and service taxes.
+Included: Accommodations aboard ship; meals aboard ship; services of expedition staff; port charges and service taxes.
 Subject to change without notice.

 Air transportation; extensions; passport, visa, and immigration fees; baggage/accident/travel protection plan; items of a personal nature, such as alcoholic beverages, email, and laundry; gratuities to ship's crew at your discretion.